 Whether you have a dog that tends to growl or bite at other pets or people or a cat that will often hiss or growl, these acts of aggression require behavioral training tactics to stop them completely.
-Contacting Helena Veterinary Service in Helena MT to make an appointment with our veterinary team is an option available.
+Contacting Valley Veterinary Hospital of Helena in Helena MT to make an appointment with our veterinary team is an option available.
 Here is some information about anxiety problems in pets and how our veterinarian in Helena can help you find a solution.

 Potential Behavior Issues With Pets

 Pets that suffer from anxiety tend to act out against others.
 A dog may growl to show it is not comfortable with others in its personal space.
 It may even try to bite people or other pets if it feels threatened.
 Cats may hiss or growl in an attempt to alert others they are not happy with actions being taken around them.
 In addition, both dogs and cats may display destructive behavior, ruining furniture and personal items.
 Other behavioral issues include elimination problems, guarding of toys or food, barking or yowling.
 Each of these issues requires training to stop the pet from continuing this type of behavior.

 The Benefits Of Behavioral Counseling

 It is important to have your pet evaluated by our vet if they are dealing with behavioral issues.
 In some cases, these actions are the result of an underlying medical condition that requires intervention to obtain treatment.
 Over time, counseling sessions will lead to positive actions by your pet.
 They need to learn proper behavior before poor behavior will stop.
 While this is time-consuming and a bit overwhelming, in most cases pets can be retrained to stop a poor behavior.